 - You’re a teacher, coach, or school leader trying to make sense of the balanced literacy vs. science of reading debate.

-- You’ve learned some things about the reading science but are struggling with practical applications in the classroom
+- You’ve learned some things about reading science but are struggling with practical applications in the classroom.

 - You’re ready to step into some cognitive dissonance and honestly appraise your current practices.